More choose flexible hours on the job

 There can be challenges.
 Research shows that non-standard work hours can exacerbate marital tensions, especially when couples don’t have similar schedules.
 Some employees are coming in to work earlier but not getting the benefit of an earlier quit time — logging in overtime hours that are linked to fatigue, illness, and stress.

 Earlier work hours, when required by employers, can be a burdensome side effect of the USA’s increasing 24/7 culture.
 Parents who must work early hours often find most childcare options still hew to a more traditional schedule.
-There is less family time when one parent must work hours than don’t match a spouse’s schedule.
+You’ll have to adapt to a new alternative lifestyle.
+So how can you find your “Elusive Work-Life Balance” when there is less family time when one parent must work hours than don’t match a spouse’s schedule.

 But others don’t mind.
 As a Realtor, Barry Graziano of Chappaqua, N.Y., says he gets up at 5:30 or so and devotes two hours to studying local home listings.
 Early mornings, he says, are simply part of doing business today.